Ronin1702/PWA-Text-Editor/README.md

 # PWA-Text-Editor [![MIT](https://img.shields.io/static/v1.svg?label=📃%20License&message=MIT&color=important)](./LICENSE)

-This is a text editor app that runs in the browser.The app will be a single-page application that meets the PWA criteria.
+[PWA Text Editor 3000](https://pwa-text-editor-3000-95372c5eab90.herokuapp.com/) is a text editor app that runs in the browser.This app will be a single-page application that meets the PWA criteria.
 Additionally, it will feature a number of data persistence techniques that serve as redundancy in case one of the options is not supported by the browser.
 The application will also function offline.

 ## Table of Contents